Martha Wayne: Planetary

-An alternate universe variant of Martha Wayne appears in Planetary.
+An alternate universe version of Martha Wayne appears in Planetary.
 This version is a member of a resistance against the eponymous group before being killed by Elijah Snow.

 Earth One

-An alternate universe variant of Martha Wayne appears in Batman: Earth One.
+An alternate universe version of Martha Wayne appears in Batman: Earth One.

 Holy Terror

-An alternate universe variant of Martha Wayne appears in Batman: Holy Terror.
+An alternate universe version of Martha Wayne appears in Batman: Holy Terror.
 This version works in an underground clinic treating victims of the religious theocracy that rules most of Earth.

 The New 52: Earth 3

-An alternate universe variant of Martha Wayne from Earth-Three appears in Forever Evil.
+An alternate universe version of Martha Wayne from Earth-Three appears in Forever Evil.
 This version is a criminal who is later killed by Alfred Pennyworth.

 DC Comics Bombshells

-An alternate universe variant of Martha Wayne appears in DC Comics Bombshells.
+An alternate universe version of Martha Wayne appears in DC Comics Bombshells.
 This version was saved by Batwoman, leading Bruce Wayne to become Batman in the latter's honor.

 Absolute Universe

-An alternate universe variant of Martha Wayne appears in Absolute Batman.
-This version is the widow of Thomas Wayne, who was killed protecting his students from a shooter.
+An alternate universe version of Martha Wayne appears in Absolute Batman.
+This version is a social worker, widow of Thomas Wayne, and an active presence in Bruce's life.
+Additionally, she is a former member of the Court of Owls.